Home

 3/4 cup sour cream

-1/3 cup white wine (can be replaced with fish stock)
+1/3 cup white wine

 2 peeled potatoes, chopped

-1/4 cup onions, finely chopped
+1/4 cup onions, finely diced

 1/2-cup leeks, cleaned well and thinly sliced

-1/3 cup parsley root, cut into strips
+1/3 cup parsley root, cut into thin strips

-Salt and pepper to taste.
+Salt and white pepper to taste.

-Pour stock into a soup pan.
+Pour the stock into a soup pan.

 Add vegetables and bring to a boil.